How to Make a Cranberry Wreath

 Handmade Cranberry Wreath

 For daily wit & wisdom, sign up for the Almanac newsletter.

 Making a cranberry wreath is a fun craft project for kids and adults!
 This DIY holiday wreath will put you in a festive spirit.
 See how to make this colorful wreath.

 Ever string cranberries (and popcorn) as homemade garlands for the Christmas tree?
 This year, we used raw cranberries to make a holiday wreath!
-It’s great for Thanksgiving and/or Christmastime, bring colorful cheer to the home or front door.
+It’s great for Thanksgiving and/or Christmastime, bringing colorful cheer to the home or front door.

 To make this more of a family project that’s friendly for kids, we simply use toothpicks to stick through the raw cranberries.
-However, another option which require adult supervision is to use a hot glue gun to attach the cranberries to the top, inside, and outer edges of the wreath.
+However, another option which requires adult supervision is to use a hot glue gun to attach the cranberries to the top, inside, and outer edges of the wreath.